ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Conclusion

-I was able to make the Sixty compiler nine times faster for this benchmark.
-This was made possible by the excellent profiling tools that we have for Haskell.
+I was able to make the Sixty compiler nine times faster for this benchmark by using the excellent profiling tools that we have for Haskell.
 There's no reason to be optimising in the dark here.

 As a reminder, here's what the compiler looked like in ThreadScope to start with: